jerturowetz/notes/to-do-denver.md

 # Denver

-- Staying at the Hyatt Tues & Wed then the Rambler hotel Thursday & Friday.
+- Staying at the Grand Hyatt room 1007 Tues & Wed then the Rambler hotel Thursday & Friday.
 I have Wed free.
 - From the airport, can take the A line ($9.00) to Union station

 ## Todo

-- get a cc or convert to USD
-- Plan fun times with KC Wed?
 - plan hike thursday afternoon (Alltrails.com)
 - Plan Date night in RiNo Friday Night
 - plan dinner sat night (Nocturne Jazz)